You may exercise your right to object to us using, processing or sharing your information by sending an email to email@example.com

 We collect and use information from individuals who interact with particular features of our website in accordance with this section and the section entitled Disclosure and additional uses of your information.

-When you subscribe to Corinium Insights on our website by entering your email address and clicking subscribe we collect your email address only.
+When you subscribe to Corinium Insights and/or Business of Data on our website by entering your email address and clicking subscribe we collect your email address, first name, last name, job title and company.

 We use technologies such as web beacons (small graphic files) in the emails we send to allow us to assess the level of engagement our emails receive by measuring information such as the delivery rates, open rates and click through which our emails achieve.

-For more information on how we use web beacons in our Corinium Insights, see our cookies policy which is available below.
+For more information on how we use web beacons see our cookies policy which is available below.

 When you register on our website, we collect the following information: First Name of Registrant, Last Name of Registrant, Work Email Address and IP Address and any other information you provide to us when you complete the registration form including Job Title, Department/Function, Phone Number, Mobile Phone Number, If You Require Accommodation, Company Name, Company Description (B2B/B2C), Number of Employees, Website URL, Industry, Region, Job Role and Location.